Wildwood Sisterhood

 In essence, a Mystery School is a place of profound learning and spiritual growth, where initiates explore the deeper mysteries of life and the universe in a structured, often ritualistic, environment.

-This practice of sacred phenology invites a feeling of profound emplacement, while also providing a mirroring application of sensing into the seasons of our own inner-nature.
-Students will come through the year with a deeper sense of self and meant-for-ness as a result of attuning to the sacred particularities of place as expressed through bioregional seasonality.
+The ritual practice of sacred phenology invites a feeling of profound emplacement, while also providing a mirroring application of sensing into the seasons of our own inner-nature.
+Students will come through the year with a deeper sense of self and meant-for-ness as a result of attuning to the sacred particularities of place and story as expressed through bioregional seasonality.

 This work will help us uncover the stories we live by and recognize which ones may need an ecological evolution.
 Using the Personal Mythology Wheel, we'll delve into questions of identity ("Why am I?"), direction ("Where am I going?"), and purpose ("Why am I going there?") as we align our personal myths with the greater web of life.